-Udzungwa Mountains National Park for the Southern Tanzania Endemic species as well as access the Ifakara area and the Kilombero Flood plains with her specialities and rarities.
-Accommodation in Ifakara and Udzungwa is basic.
+The Udzungwa Mountains National Park houses the endemic species of the southern Tanzania and access to the Ifakara area and the Kilombero Flood plains with its own rarities and specialities.

-The greatest altitudinal range of forests in East Africa: The eastern escarpment is the only place in East Africa with unbroken forest cover from lowland forest communities at below 250km above sea level, through intermediate types, to mountain communities at over 2,000m.
+It has the greatest altitudinal range of forests in East African region.
+The escarpment on the eastern territory is the only place in East Africa that has unbroken forest cover starting from 250 meters above sea level, through intermediate types, to mountain regions located at an altitude of 2,000 meters.

-Rich primate fauna: The park hosts six species of primate, two of them endemic forms - the Iringa (Uhehe) red colobus monkey and the Sanje Crested Mangabey, discovered in 1979.
+Large number of primate fauna: The park in total accommodates six primate species.
+Two of them -- the Iringa red colobus monkey and Sanje Crested Mangabey -- are endemic to this region, discovered in 1979

-Diverse large mammal community: The plateau contains resident populations of elephant, buffalo, lion, leopard, wild dog, sable antelope, eland and water buck. there is also a rich small bovid community, with good numbers of red, blue and abbots duikers and bushbuck.
+Diverse mammal concentration: The plateaus is a prominent accommodating place for resident populations of elephant, lion, leopard, buffalo, wild dog, sable antelope, eland, and waterbuck.
+The plateau also accommodates a rich small bovid community and fair number of red, blue and abbot duikers and bushbucks can be seen here.

 Richest forest bird habitat in Tanzania with several endemics.
 Recent studies have added several new species the park's bird list (including a new species of francolin.)
 This gives the Udzungwa forests a ranking in the top three areas important for bird conservation in mainland Africa.